jcdarwin/readk.it/README.md

 Readk.it uses [Grunt](http://gruntjs.com/) as its build tool.
 In order to compile EPUBs with Readk.it, you'll need to:

 1. Clone the Readk.it repository
+1. Ensure that you have Ruby and Compass installed on your system
 1. Ensure that you have Python installed on your system
 1. [install node](http://nodejs.org/download/)
 1. [install grunt](http://gruntjs.com/installing-grunt)